jinghuazhao/EWAS-fusion/README.md

 Note the setup takes advantage of the compact storage of non-genetic data.

 The results will be available from the weights directory to be profiled and used for association analysis above.
-As the number of files is fairly large, [cp_weight.qsub](files/cp_weight.qsub) is written to put weights from their temporary directories in place.
+As the number of files is fairly large, [cp_weight.qsub](files/cp_weight.qsub) is written to put weights from their temporary directories in place while [ewas-profile.sh](files/ewas-profile.sh) profiles these weights as with prepares for LDREF.

 ## Acknowledgements